-Bähr also spoke of the difficulty of producing independent research, analysis and literature in a publishing environment that is focused almost exclusively on commercial interests.
-He remarked that although the cultural intelligentsia in Honduras is highly critical of the status quo in Honduras where "everything is contaminated" by collusion and corruption, many fear the repercussions of denouncing drug traffickers and their allies in wider society and have learned "to study other things instead."
-He spoke of long delays in getting material prepared for publication, and of the near total absence of support for the promotion of local literature, even though Honduran writers have been successfully published abroad.
-He described the "Colombianization" of Honduran society under the influence of the maras and said he feared that a widespread lack of education and the absence of opportunities for local youth to discover a moral alternative to gang life had helped to prolong the current cycle of criminal violence.
-Bähr suggested that the problem could only be adequately addressed if the judicial system, and several ministries, were de-politicized and restructured to take proper account of the country's unfulfilled educational and cultural needs.
+Bähr also spoke of the difficulty of producing independent research, analysis and literature in a publishing environment that is focused almost exclusively on commercial interests.455 He remarked that although the cultural intelligentsia in Honduras is highly critical of the status quo in Honduras where "everything is contaminated" by collusion and corruption, many fear the repercussions of denouncing drug traffickers and their allies in wider society and have learned "to study other things instead."456 He spoke of long delays in getting material prepared for publication, and of the near total absence of support for the promotion of local literature, even though Honduran writers have been successfully published abroad.457 He described the "Colombianization" of Honduran society under the influence of the maras and said he feared that a widespread lack of education and the absence of opportunities for local youth to discover a moral alternative to gang life had helped to prolong the current cycle of criminal violence.468 Bähr suggested that the problem could only be adequately addressed if the judicial system, and several ministries, were de-politicized and restructured to take proper account of the country's unfulfilled educational and cultural needs.469

 Repeatedly, the writers and activists interviewed stressed that the neglect, marginalization and underfunding of cultural spaces had affected the democratic culture of Honduras.
 For Meza and Batista, neglect of the cultural sector has been a deliberate state policy.
 "Cultural repression became more noticeable after the coup because the cultural sector was belligerent in denouncing and opposing the coup through its various media.
-It has continued its denunciations post-coup, and has openly opposed the sale of the state's assets, natural and otherwise, as well as the privatisation of education from school to university level, the change in academic curricula that removes humanities classes, and anything that requires a human being to use critical thought."
+It has continued its denunciations post-coup, and has openly opposed the sale of the state's assets, natural and otherwise, as well as the privatisation of education from school to university level, the change in academic curricula that removes humanities classes, and anything that requires a human being to use critical thought."460

-According to Meza and Batista, during President Zelaya's mandate, "culture was promoted and there was no censorship."
-They said that the cultural sector has strenuously objected to negotiations taking place between the state of Honduras and private business, and that individuals working for the Ministry of Culture had "denounced the theft of documents and cultural relics, as well as the censorship of cultural spaces and historical documents."
-They added: "It's for these reasons that it is vital that we work towards a just secular state, respectful of freedom of expression in every sense, and respectful of all human rights."
-IN 2012 THE OFFICE OF THE SPECIAL PROSECUTOR FOR HUMAN RIGHTS - WITH 16 PROSECUTORS, NINE ANALYSTS AND ONE SECRETARY - WAS RESPONSIBLE FOR INVESTIGATING 7,000 CASES.
+According to Meza and Batista, during President Zelaya's mandate, "culture was promoted and there was no censorship."461 They said that the cultural sector has strenuously objected to negotiations taking place between the state of Honduras and private business, and that individuals working for the Ministry of Culture had "denounced the theft of documents and cultural relics, as well as the censorship of cultural spaces and historical documents."462 They added: "It's for these reasons that it is vital that we work towards a just secular state, respectful of freedom of expression in every sense, and respectful of all human rights."463 reedom of expression is a fundamental human right.
+In international law, it finds expression in the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights (ICCPR), the African Charter on Human Rights and Peoples' Rights, the American Declaration of the Rights and Duties of Man, the American Convention of Human Rights (the American Convention) and the European Convention of Human Rights.

-INTERNATIONAL LAW

-AND

-HUMAN RIGHTS VIOLATIONS
+INTERNATIONAL LAW AND HUMAN RIGHTS VIOLATIONS